adrivsh/resilience_indicator_phl/README.md

 Optional requirements include imagemagick and ghostscript.
 Maps currently rely on R, but a pure python solution is under development.
 All optional requirements are available online for free.

 ## Launching
 Just download and unzip this whole folder from github.
-The run.ba programs will launch the jupyer notebook for you.
+The run.bat program will launch the jupyter notebook for you.